The Crazy Stranger: Themes

-Prejudice and racism is a major theme in Gadjo Dilo.
+Prejudice and racism is a major theme in The Crazy Stranger.
 The Romani people, so often accused of numerous crimes and demonized by outsiders, are shown as predominantly positive, yet wronged figures.
 They at first fear Stéphane, accusing him much in the way they themselves are accused by the local non-Roma, fearing he will steal from them or kidnap the children (both are racist stereotypes falsely associated with Romani people).
 Initially, their fears seem absurd, yet it becomes clear that these are the very prejudices that Romani people must endure every day.

 Music plays another major role in the film, echoing Gatlif's magnum opus, Latcho Drom.
 Stéphane cannot communicate with the Roma without help and vice versa, but his passion for their music helps the lack of communication and aids in healing their prejudices.